aws/aws-toolkit-azure-devops/Docs/elastic-beanstalk-deploy.rst

 Application Type*
 -----------------

     The type of application bundle to deploy.
 ASP.NET application deployments use Web Deploy archives.
     ASP.NET Core deployments are performed using the :code:`dotnet publish` command line tool.

 Web Deploy Archive
 ------------------

     Required if :code:`Application Type` is set to :guilabel:`ASP.NET`.
-The path to the web deploy archive that contains the application to deploy to |EB|.
+The path to the web deploy archive containing the application to deploy to |EB|.

 Published Application Path
 --------------------------